steqeq/0000/docs/reference/gpu-arch-specs.rst

 **L2 Cache**

-Size of the level 3 cache.
+Size of the level 2 cache.
 Shared by all compute units on the same GCD.
 Caches data and instructions.

 **Graphics L1 Cache (RDNA only)**

 An additional cache level that only exists in RDNA architectures.
-Local to a work group processor.
+Local to a shader array.

 **L1 Vector Cache (CDNA/GCN only)**